it480-spring-18/reading-6-clearing-a-career-path-JohnTeeslink/README.md

 Questions
 ---------

 1. What's the main reason that people leave a career in testing, according to the article?
-(Bear in mind it was written in 2000!) **Answer:**
+(Bear in mind it was written in 2000!)

+**Answer:**  Many people view testing as a stepping stone in their career, later going on to dev or architect roles.
+This can also mean that great testers will only be in the role for a short time before doing something else.
-1. What are the stages in their proposed career path for testers? **Answer:**
+1. What are the stages in their proposed career path for testers?

+**Answer:** The states are apprenticeship, mastery, specialization, and leadership.
+Apprencticeship starts with the software testing position.
+While in this position testers attend seminars and courses designed to educate them about testing.
+After this, they become software test engineers.
+This role involves participating in test planning, management, and execution, all while continuing their development with more courses.
+The specialization step involves getting a specialization in at least one of many different areas.
+After specialization comes the role of lead software test specialist.
+They can either specialize heavily in one area, or have a broader specialization in many different areas.
+There is also a heavy emphasis on leadership and management skills.
+The final state of development is enterprise software tester.
+This stage involves teaching to others, interacting with top management as well as having large depth and breadth of specialization of knowledge.

 Prerequisites
 -------------